Brightside-Technologies/bgofcv/root/jekyll/_program-categories/health-life-skills.md

       by involving them in discussion and role-playing, practicing resistance and refusal skills, developing assertiveness, strengthening
       decision-making skills and analyzing media and peer influence.
-The ultimate goal&colon; to promote abstinence from substance abuse and adolescent sexual involvement through the practice of responsible behavior.
+The ultimate goal: to promote abstinence from substance abuse and adolescent sexual involvement through the practice of responsible behavior.
     image: assets/images/smart-moves.png